 However, even though I am an affiliate, this is an honest review.
 I never recommend anything unless I currently use it or have done so in the past and am happy it does what it is meant to do.

-I opened my Borderless Account because I hoped it would save me money when transferring money internationally between banks.
+I opened a multi-currency account because I hoped it would save me money when transferring money internationally between banks.
 It does.

 I also wanted to avoid paying bank fees when withdrawing money abroad.
 My TransferWise debit card helps me do that too.
 If it can do it for me it can do it for you.